Dearyl14/Dearyl14/README.md

 - MCB Cancer Biology
 - Dartmouth College
 -
-- 👀 I’m interested in epigentic control of cell identity and its application in regenerative medicine.
+- 👀 I’m interested in epigentic control of cell identity and its application in regenerative medicine and oncology.
 - 🌱 I’m currently learning single cell multiome, CUT&RUN,and ATACseq analysis in Intestinal Organoid Development
-- 💞️ I’m looking to collaborate on organoid culture, epigenetic control of cell fate specification.
+- 💞️ I’m looking to collaborate on organoid culture the epigenetic control of cell fate specification therein.
 - 📫 How to reach me luke.t.deary.gr@dartmouth.edu

 <!---